JaredBurck/kubernetes-network-policy-recipes/README.md

 ![You can get stuff like this](img/1.gif)
 _You can get stuff like this with Network Policies..._

-# Kubernetes Network Policy Recipes
+# OpenShift Network Policy Recipes

 This repository contains various use cases of Kubernetes [Network Policies](https://kubernetes.io/docs/concepts/services-networking/network-policies/)